Grid Impact Study

 Load flow analysis

-load flow study is fundamental analysis module for demand evaluation, power flow analysis, power factor corrections and voltage drop calculations.
+A load flow study is fundamental analysis module for demand evaluation, power flow analysis, power factor corrections and voltage drop calculations.

 Carrying out a load flow study assists in designing electrical system which work correctly.
 This study also help to find sufficient power supplied by the power grid, where equipment is correctly sized, reactive power compensation is correctly placed and transformer taps are optimized.